-Including CAP-funded EIP-AGRI operational groups innovation projects, Horizon-funded R&I projects and other R&I activities beyond those funded under CAP and EU R&I programmes
+289 Including CAP-funded EIP-AGRI operational groups innovation projects, Horizon-funded R&I projects and other R&I activities beyond those funded under CAP and EU R&I programmes competitive, sustainable and resilient.
+Moreover, national/regional and sectoral AKIS are insufficiently connected and organised to intensify thematic collaboration between researchers, advisors, and end-users.

-- select the theme of the thematic network in a bottom-up way in order to respond to the most urgent need(s) from practice; explain the relevance of the theme in relation to endusers' need(s), clarifying the added-value of the proposal and how it avoids duplication in relation to the ongoing or completed thematic networks and projects; - collect and compile all up-to-date scientific and practical knowledge, best practices and innovative solutions, which are effective and ready for use in practice to address the needs, but not commonly known and/or used by the end-users; and (if needed) translate/adapt them to diverse local contexts; - develop and share widely an extensive range of useful, applicable and appealing informative materials and training courses using the most effective approaches, formats, tools (including audio-visual) and channels to reach as many advisors and end-users as possible.
+- select the theme of the thematic network in a bottom-up way in order to respond to the most urgent need(s) from practice; explain the relevance of the theme in relation to endusers' need(s), clarifying the added-value of the proposal and how it avoids duplication in relation to the ongoing or completed thematic networks and projects290; - collect and compile all up-to-date scientific and practical knowledge, best practices and innovative solutions, which are effective and ready for use in practice to address the endusers' needs, but not commonly known and/or used by the end-users; and, if needed, translate/adapt them to diverse local contexts; - develop and share widely an extensive range of useful, applicable and appealing informative materials and training courses using the most effective approaches, formats, tools (including audio-visual) and channels to reach as many advisors and end-users as possible.
 The information provided should be easy to access and understand, and translated into at least all 24 EU official languages to allow dissemination across the whole EU.
-As much as possible, the outputs of the thematic network should serve education and training, knowledge exchange programmes, AKIS knowledge hubs, advisorsproviding targeted advice, peer-to-peer learning activities, etc.; - provide a summary of the costs and benefits analysis of the collected practices for the endusers, and include these aspects explicitly in the informative materials and training courses; - feed all the practice-oriented outputs directly into EU, national and regional AKIS dissemination channels that are most used and trusted by end-users in the diverse contexts, including (but not limited to) the EU and National CAP Networks, the EU-FarmBook online platform and the AKISConnect platform and relevant advisory networks; - mobilise also relevant AKIS actors and use AKIS actions at EU/national/regional and European levels to share the outputs of the project widely across the EU.
+As much as possible, the outputs of the thematic network should serve education and training, knowledge exchange programmes, AKIS knowledge hubs, advisors providing targeted advice, peer-to-peer learning activities, etc.; - provide a summary of the costs and benefits analysis of the collected practices for the end-users, and include these aspects explicitly in the informative materials and training courses; - feed all the practice-oriented outputs directly into EU, national and regional AKIS dissemination channels that are most used and trusted by end-users in the diverse contexts, including (but not limited to) the EU and National CAP Networks291, the EU-FarmBook online platform and the AKISConnect platform292 and relevant advisory networks293; - mobilise also relevant AKIS actors and use AKIS actions at EU/national/regional and European levels to share the outputs of the project widely across the EU.

-The proposal should include a dedicated work package, providing adequate resources for collecting outputs from the EIP-AGRI Operational Group projects (OGs) on the theme
+The proposal should include a dedicated work package, providing adequate resources for collecting outputs from the EIP-AGRI Operational Group projects (OGs)294 on the theme